 - Epic - Provide guidance on automating the build-deploy-test process

-Visual Studio ALM Rangers VM Factory which is the reference implementation of a software solution that automates the creation of Visual Studio 2010 and Team
+Visual Studio ALM Rangers VM Factory which is the reference implementation of a software solution that automates the creation of Visual Studio and Team Foundation Server virtualized environments.
+Please

 - Bob Leithiser, Joe Donnelly, John Bergman, Manish Ahuja, Mathias Olausson, Michael Fourie, Richard Florance, Thomas Isler, Thomas Schissler, Vijay Machiraju, Willly-Peter Schaub